bdehaynin/bdehaynin/README.md

 - 🔭 I’m currently working on [IPVM and Webnative SDK](https://github.com/fission-codes)
 - 🌱 I’m currently learning about the IPFS ecosystem and Protocol Labs Network
-- 💬 Ask me about tech, cloud tech, crypto
+- 💬 Ask me about Fission, tech, cloud, and crypto
 - 📫 How to reach me: [calendly](https://calendly.com/bastien-fission/1-on-1)

 <a href="https://github.com/bdehaynin/">